MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOTenant.md

 ### -CoreLoopDefaultSharingLinkRole

-Gets or sets default share link role for fluid on SharePoint sites.
+Gets or sets default share link role for Loop and Whiteboard files on SharePoint sites.

 Note: Although the values below may be viewable in Powershell, only View OR Edit may be set at this time.